What Is This All About???

 San Antonio, Texas.
 I have been here for several years and it doesn't look like

 I'll be leaving any time soon.
-In addition to our full-time work for the DoD,

 My wife, who also works for the DoD in the same place I